-- Original and/or subsequent record used to evaluate the corner position.
-Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated. - 3.
-Description of monument and accessories set to perpetuate the corner position.
+sequent record used to evaluate the corner position

+Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated

+- corners.

+3. Description of monument and accessories set to perpetuate the corner position.

-4. Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - topography has, position of accessories, etc.
+4. Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.